 Renal impairment

-No formal study of the effect of renal impairment on the pharmacokinetics of tocilizumab has been conducted.
+No formal trial of the effect of renal impairment on the pharmacokinetics of tocilizumab has been conducted.
 Most of the patients in the population pharmacokinetic analysis had normal renal function or mild renal impairment.
 Mild renal impairment (creatinine clearance based on Cockcroft-Gault < 80 mL/min and ≥ 50 mL/min) did not impact the pharmacokinetics of tocilizumab.

 Hepatic impairment

-No formal study of the effect of hepatic impairment on the pharmacokinetics of tocilizumab has been conducted.
+No formal trial of the effect of hepatic impairment on the pharmacokinetics of tocilizumab has been conducted.

 Age, gender and ethnicity